demisto/content/Packs/RSANetWitness_v11_1/Integrations/RSANetWitnessv115/README.md

 ### rsa-nw-mft-download-request
 ***
-initiatesthe download of MFT to the Endpoint Server.
+Initiates the MFT download to the endpoint server.

 #### Base Command